Nick Hine is a Lecturer in Computing. His vocation is to seek to optimise the fit between technology and people.

-This has led him to explore fundamental aspects such as how people with disabilities, older people and children can use technology, and what technology can do for them.
-He has undertaken these explorations in context of education, telecare and rehabilitation technology.
+This has led him to explore fundamental aspects such as how people with disabilities, older people and children use technology, and the opportunities that technology enables in their lives.

 This was an opportunity to apply technology to the needs of the students to enable them to engage with the college curriculum and to live with greater independence in the domestic environments.

 Previously he ran a training group that worked with disabled adults to prepare them for the world of work, focussing on the use of ICT.

-- 2001 University of Dundee, Department of Applied Computing; PhD: Towards a Multimedia Communication Service for People with Disabilities 2001
+- University of Dundee, Department of Applied Computing; PhD: Towards a Multimedia Communication Service for People with Disabilities 2001

-- 1993 Katholieke Universiteit Leuven (KUL), Belgium, Master of Biomedical Engineering, Thesis: Computer Mounted Eye Gaze System as a Terminal Input Device
+- Katholieke Universiteit Leuven (KUL), Belgium, Master of Biomedical Engineering, Thesis: Computer Mounted Eye Gaze System as a Terminal Input Device 1993

-- 1982 University of Hull, BSc in Electronic Telecommunications Engineering
+- 1982 University of Hull, BSc in Electronic Telecommunications Engineering 1982